TyBuckPhD/compile_wrf_arm/README.md

     Downloads, extracts, and integrates WRF geographic data, and updates configuration files (like namelist.wps) automatically.
 - **Centralized Logging:**
     All scripts append to a shared compile.log file, so you have a complete record of the build process.
-- **Registry Patching:**
-    Additional variables can be added to/removed from the Registry file prior to compilation to allow for additional WRF output flexibility.
 - **Small WRF test:**
     Six hours of ERA5 data (and relevant namelists) are provided for a quick post-compilation test.
 A full WRF run, checking all relevant executables, can be executed using test_executables.sh.